How does the Child Maintenance Service calculate child maintenance?

 A reduced rate is used where the paying parent’s gross weekly income is more than £100 but less than £200.

 The reduced rate has two parts:

 - An amount equal to the flat rate of £7 per week plus

 - A percentage of the gross weekly income above £100 per week

 31% for three or more qualifying children

-If a paying parent’s income is £110 per week and there is one qualifying child, the child maintenance liability would be:
+If a paying parent’s income is £110 per week and there is one qualifying child, the child maintenance payment would be:-

 Reductions for other children

 If your child’s other parent is paying maintenance for children from another relationship the amount of maintenance you receive will be reduced.